pombreda/ctypes-stuff/zipextimporter/README.txt

 Overview
 ========

-zipextimporter.py contains the ZipExtImporter class which allows to load Python binary extension modules contained in a zip.archive, *without unpacking them to the file system*.
+py2exeimporter.py contains the ZipExtImporter class which allows to load Python binary extension modules contained in a zip.archive, *without unpacking them to the file system*.

-Call the ``zipextimporter.install()`` function to install the import hook, add a zip-file containing .pyd or .dll extension modules to sys.path, and import them.
+Call the ``py2exeimporter.install()`` function to install the import hook, add a zip-file containing .pyd or .dll extension modules to sys.path, and import them.